amoralesflor01/SICSS_Reddit_Data/README.md

 ## How to run script

 In order to run the script, please open a terminal on your computer then follow the instructions listed below.
-The commands are for **UNIX** systems so they will be different in you are a Windows user.
-I can update them at some point in the future but its likely that I won't so please borrow a Linux computer or Mac for the time being.
+The commands are for **UNIX** systems so they will be different if you are a Windows user.
+I will update them at some point in the future but for the time being, please borrow a Linux/Mac computer or try finding the Windows equivalent commands online.

 ### Installation